namankr17/Twitter-UI-Clone/readme.md

 # 🐦 Twitter UI Clone

-A responsive and modern clone of Twitter’s user interface, built using **HTML**, **Tailwind CSS**, and **JavaScript**.
-This project focuses on replicating the layout and styling of Twitter with clean, utility-first CSS and mobile responsiveness.
+A clean and responsive clone of Twitter’s user interface built using **HTML** and **Tailwind CSS**.
+This project replicates the visual layout of Twitter without any dynamic functionality.
+It serves as a front-end-only UI clone.

 🔗 **Live Demo**: [twitter-ui-clone-bay.vercel.app](https://twitter-ui-clone-bay.vercel.app)